iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/run-experiments.md

 ![](https://static.iterative.ai/img/studio/cml_commit.png)

+## What happens after you submit a new experiment

-At this point, the new experiment appears in the project's experiment table.
-If you just committed to a new branch, then a new pull request will also have been created from the new branch to the base branch.
+The new experiment appears in the project's experiment table.
+If you had specified a new branch to commit the changes to, then a new pull request will also have been created from the new branch to the base branch.

 If your ML project is integrated with a CI/CD setup (e.g. GitHub Actions), the CI/CD setup will get invoked.
 If this setup includes a model training process,